 Ron Wolf says, “Hire the Best Before Anyone Else Does.”
-Whether you are referring to a professional sports team or a business/organization, finding and hiring leaders is incredibly important.
+Whether you are referring to a professional sports team or a business/organization, recruiting and hiring leaders is incredibly important.
 Ron Wolf, in the 2nd chapter of “The Packer Way”, notes that if you’re in too much of a hurry to spend the time hiring the right people, you are likely to fail.
 Why must you hire the best?
 According to Wolf, if you want to be a great leader, you cannot do everything yourself.
 You have to surround yourself with experts to whom you can delegate tasks.
-Do what you do best, and delegate the rest.
+My motto is: Do what you do best, and delegate the rest.
 The world is too complicated and sophisticated for any manager to spread herself/himself too thin.
 You cannot consider yourself so valuable … that your stamp (of approval) has to be (on everything)…”

 Surround Yourself with People Who Complement Your Strengths/Weaknesses